kvshvlin/yourmailproject/index.md

 > "Nothing boots as fast as pen and paper."
 > Sir Norman Robert Foster.

 We are an art collective.
 The intention here is to get artists to illustrate on postcards, and sell these postcards as a product to various marketplaces.
 The profits will be shared equally with the artist.
-If you are looking to buy, then please see creative illustrations <a href="https://www.instagram.com/yourmailproject" target="_blank">here</a>.
+If you are looking to buy, then please see creative illustrations on <a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a>.

 ***